crystal-ball/ember-cli-prop-types/README.md

 addon itself is very simple, it includes:
 1. AMD compatible import of `prop-types` library _(prod optimized import weight of only 0.12KB gzipped)_.
-2. Ember `Component` reopen in dev builds to call `checkPropTypes`, see the [component-prop-types](https://github.com/crystal-ball/ember-cli-prop-types/blob/master/addon/initializers/component-prop-types.js) initializer _(Component reopen stripped for production builds)_.
+2. Props validation called in dev builds with `checkPropTypes`, see the [component-prop-types](https://github.com/crystal-ball/ember-cli-prop-types/blob/master/addon/initializers/component-prop-types.js) initializer _(Component reopen stripped for production builds)_.
+3. Optional Component extension to include `getDefaultProps` method for specifying default values for undefined passed props.

 Props validations and the validators themselves are all provided by the [prop-types](https://www.npmjs.com/package/prop-types) library.